SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/hardware-software-requirements.md

 ---
 description: >-
-  This article is an explains what are the hardware and sofware requirements for installing SysKit Point in a Azure enivornment.
+  This article is lists the hardware and sofware requirements for installing SysKit Point in an Azure enivornment.
 ---

 # Hardware and Software Requirements

 SysKit Point has two main components which have their own requirements:

-* **Azure Virtual Machine** - host the data collection service and the Point web application
+* **Azure Virtual Machine** - hosts the data collection service and the Point web application
-* **Azure SQL Database** - stores data collected by Point
+* **Azure SQL Database** - stores the data collected by Point

 ## Azure Virtual Machine Requirements